Vidi0/scratch-io/docs/wharf/patch.md

    - Copy the raw bytes contained in the `data` field directly into the new file
  - HeyYouDidIt
-   - Indicates the end of the sync operation loop for the current file
+   - Indicates that reconstruction of the current file is complete and terminates the sync operation loop

 ### Bsdiff Patching